open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 ## Implement a child element

 Now that we've created our child element, we need to implement it in the parent element.
-If you created your child component in a separate file, you will need to import it in the parent element:
+If you created your child element in a separate file, you will need to import it in the parent element:

 ```js
 import './todos-list.js';